IA267 Scheduling

 • Machine scheduling: dispatching rules, branch&bound, mathematical programming.

-• Shop scheduling: job-shop problem, disjunctive graph representation, branch&bound, shifting bottleneck, flexible assembly systems.
+• Shop scheduling: job-shop problem, disjunctive graph, shifting bottleneck, flexible assembly systems.

 • Real-time systems: introduction, reference model, off-line scheduling, static priority scheduling, dynamic priority scheduling, real-time operating systems.